Saturday, October 28, 2023

 Take the increasing need (or desire) to communicate among humans as evolution progressed.

 Following the same need to communicate, varied forms of languages evolved in isolated pockets of the world but the driving mechanism, i.e., the need to communicate, behind them was the same.
+The solution was the same but the forms of languages differed.

 Another example is our universal discomfort with the cognizance of our mortality and a need to overcome the meaninglessness of existence that comes from the recognition of our finiteness.
 This discomfort, and the accompanying sense that everything about us ends when it ends, has led to the invention of a plethora of religions, all promising that we continue to exist beyond death.

-Many of our needs relate to a desire to take a peek into our future (which turned out to be collateral damage for gaining the ability of consciousness), particularly when life is not going well.
-Perceiving this need, some among us were savvy enough to exploit the fears of fellow beings and benefit from it.
+In another example, many of our needs relate to a desire to take a peek into our future and reduce the sense of uncertainty , particularly when things life are not going well.
+Perceiving this need, some among us were savvy enough to exploit the fears of fellow human beings and benefit themselves from it.
+As a consequence, all kinds of occult sciences emerged — astrology, palmistry, reading tea leaves to name a few.

 This idea also seems compelling.